khaledhawil/Automatd-Backup-Bash-project/README.md

 else
-  echo "File upload to S3 failed." fi
+  echo "File upload to S3 failed." fi echo "Thanks to using this script" echo "This Script provided by eng-$eng"
 ```
 ### 2. Install AWS CLI
 Run the following commands to install AWS CLI: